How effective are the Pfizer, AstraZeneca and Moderna vaccines against Omicron?

 Booster jabs provide up to 70 per cent protection, study finds

-Announcing his “Plan B” restrictions, the prime minister said that the variant’s infection rate could double every two-to-three days due to the fact that it is highly transmissible, hence the decision to make booster jabs available to all adults by the end of December.
+Announcing his “Plan B” restrictions in December, the prime minister said that the variant’s infection rate could double every two-to-three days due to the fact that it is highly transmissible, hence the decision to make booster jabs available to all adults by the end of December.

 Are vaccines effective against Omicron?

-The latest analysis by the UK government’s Health Security Agency indicates that two Covid jabs do not offer strong protection against symptomatic infection from the new variant, with the current suite of vaccines less effective than they were against Delta.
+The most up to date analysis by the UK government’s Health Security Agency indicates that two Covid jabs do not offer strong protection against symptomatic infection from the new variant, with the current suite of vaccines less effective than they were against Delta.

 However, those who have received a booster jab remain up to 70 per cent protected, the agency found, underlining the importance of getting a third shot as soon as possible.